Juicob/hip-hop-capstone/README.md

-# Classifying Hip-Hop Tracks By Regional Style Using Computer Vision and Natural Langauge Processing
+# Classifying Hip-Hop Tracks By Regional Style Using CNNs and NLP

 ## Overview